 We welcome applications from people from ethnic minority groups and people with disabilities as part of our commitment to widening participation.
 We have researched issues and developed policy which has increased applications and enrolments from people in these areas over the last few years, including taster events.
 We actively try to remove any barriers you may feel would prevent you from participating in our courses.

 Disclosure and Barring Service (DBS, formerly Criminal Records Bureau) clearance checks

 Learning and teaching organisations normally include young and vulnerable people and it is therefore important that screening is undertaken to help ensure a safe environment.
 As this is an in-service course, your employer (or voluntary placement provider) is responsible for ensuring that you are a fit and proper person to undertake the work that they employ you for.
 The UCB does not therefore normally undertake checks on those applying to this provision (though it reserves the right to do so).
 However, as part of the application process you will need to provide the date of your most recent DBS check and the associated reference number.

 If you are self-employed as a teacher/trainer, we can arrange for an enhanced clearance from the Disclosure and Barring Service.
 Guidance can be found on the Home Office website.
-There is a charge for the criminal check which is currently £60 (January 2016).
 At the end of the CertEd/PGCE application form, there is a declaration that you must sign to confirm you have clearance.

 As this is an in-service course, your employer is responsible for ensuring that you are fit to undertake the job you are employed for.
-The University therefore does not normally undertake health checks (but reserves the right to undertake a Fitness to Practise test which is currently £12.50 as at August 2016).
+The University therefore does not normally undertake health checks (but reserves the right to undertake a Fitness to Practise test)

 When you complete your online application form you will find a reference request form which you should download and pass on to your referee for them to complete and return to UCB.